loktc/CS596Fall2021FinalProject/README.md

 ## 4. Model:

-1. Pytorch wirh Pydicom package
+1. Pytorch with Pydicom package
-   Pydicom is used to convert the medicial images into the format that PyTorch can be used
+Pydicom is widely used in processing digital imaging in medicine, which is also implemented by us to convert medicial images into the format that PyTorch can be used.
-2. CNN
+2. Convolutional Neural Network
-3. IDE: Jupyter lab
+3. IDE: Jupyter Notebook
+We have uploaded the link of codes to the Github
 4. USC CARC
    CARC is used for training the model with parallel GPU and CPU